How I Found a Job in Portland, Oregon: Mac’s Story

 People will help you

-During my six-month job search I reached out to more than 100 people for advice.
+During my six-month job search, I reached out to more than 100 people for advice.
 Many were busy and prominent: the speaker of the Oregon House of Representatives, the governor’s chief of staff, and state and local elected officials.
-In spite of often packed calendars, almost everybody made time to see and help me.
-I can count one on hand the number who said no.
+In spite of often-packed calendars, almost everybody made time to see and help me.
+I can count on one hand the number who said no.

 Homework pays off

-Even in the pre-internet days of 1991 there were many books, people, and even rudimentary online resources available to me in Boston that I used to research possible Portland employers and people I might contact for informational interviews.
+Even in the pre-internet days of 1991, there were many books, people, and even rudimentary online resources available to me in Boston that I used to research possible Portland employers and people I might contact for informational interviews.
 Doing that kind of research made my search more efficient and gave me an edge in job interviews.

 You’ll make many friends along the way

 It’s a cliché, but true: every city is a small town.
-Since moving to Oregon 21 years I’ve had a rewarding communications career working with non-profits, government agencies, and elected officials.
+Since moving to Oregon 33 years ago, I’ve had a rewarding communications career working with non-profits, government agencies, and elected officials.
 And many of the people I met here during my first job search in 1991 became coworkers, colleagues, and even good friends.